Every disaster will bring in its wake tugs at your heartstrings and appeals for your generosity. History says some of them will be bogus

 Take the time to use your head

-Lindsay Nichols, a spokeswoman for GuideStar, which compiles information about nonprofit organizations, says the critical step in donating to help after a natural disaster is not acting in haste.
+Lindsay Nichols, vice president of marketing and communications at America’s Charities, says the critical step in donating to help after a natural disaster is not acting in haste.
 Resist any high-pressure tactics or requests for cash now.

 A charity’s website might also include an annual report, which offers details about its programs and its mission.
 People can evaluate those to ensure their money is headed where they want it to go.